 JAEA has delivered the 2,000 m² building that will host the prototype of the IFMIF accelerator.

-In DT fusion, the plasma-facing components of the installation are submitted to an intense flux of highly energetic neutrons.
+In deuterium-tritium (DT) fusion, the plasma-facing components of the installation are submitted to an intense flux of highly energetic neutrons.
 Their repeated impact activates the materials, alters their microstructures and modifies their properties.

 In IFMIF/EVEDA, like in the ITER EDA fifteen years ago, prototypes are being developed.
 "We have to validate two very innovative technologies," says IFMIF Project Leader Pascal Garin.
 "One is an accelerator prototype whose characteristics are well beyond the present state of the art; the other is a lithium test loop to check all thermo-hydraulic characteristics of this very innovative system."